 If a PHP has been written, the child will be offered tailored support in recognising the reasons for their inappropriate behaviour and actions to take in order to prevent repetition.
-This might involve regular sessions with the deputy Head.
+This might involve regular sessions with the Headteacher or Deputy Head.

 Sanctions for serious misbehaviour will be recorded in the serious sanctions book.